 Temperature-controlled cargo

-Certain types of cargo, such as pharmaceuticals or certain food products, are too sensitive to temperature changes and need to be transported in strict temperature-controlled (TC) conditions.
+Some types of cargo, such as pharmaceuticals, biologics, and certain food products, are too sensitive to temperature changes and need to be transported in strict temperature-controlled (TC) conditions.

 Depending on the sensitivity of the cargo, airlines use two types of packaging to help keep the cargo within a specific temperature range: